Perturbative quantum simulation

-One possibility is to leverage the classical methods that have been developed to solve quantum many-body problems.
-One of the most successful methods is perturbation theory, which divides the Hamiltonian into a major but easily solved component and a weak but potentially complicated component, in which case the full dynamics can be expressed as a series expansion~\cite{abrikosov2012methods,fradkin2013field,rigol2007numerical,rigol2006numerical,wilson1985diagrammatic,rohringer2018diagrammatic}.
-One constraint on using perturbation theory for classical numerical simulation is the need to be able to solve the major component and compute higher-order expansions.
-Here, we introduce perturbative quantum simulation (PQS), which uses a quantum computer to directly simulate the major component while perturbatively approximating the weak one.
-Since we require no assumption on the major component, PQS goes beyond conventional classical perturbative simulation and can handle classically intractable systems such as large systems with weak inter-subsystem interactions or intermediate systems with general interactions.
-Although PQS does not work for arbitrary problems, a major advantage compared to conventional quantum simulation algorithms is that the perturbative treatment of the weak component allows PQS to operate on smaller quantum devices than required for direct simulation.
-At the same time, PQS only runs a shallow circuit on a smaller number of qubits, making it more noise-robust and thus useful in benchmarking large quantum devices with smaller ones.
-Our experimental results on the IBM quantum cloud indeed demonstrates a significant improvement of the simulation accuracy over direct simulation.
+Here, we propose perturbative quantum simulation (PQS), which directly simulates the major component on a quantum computer while perturbatively approximates the weak interaction component.
+Since there is no assumption on the size or interaction of the major component, PQS potentially goes beyond the conventional perturbative approach, and it could simulate classically challenging systems, such as large systems with weak inter-subsystem interactions or intermediate systems with general interactions.
+Compared to universal quantum computing, PQS has limited power for arbitrary problems; yet, the perturbative treatment of the weak component greatly reduces quantum resources compared with conventional quantum simulation.
+Notably, PQS runs a shallower circuit with fewer qubits, making it more noise-robust and thus useful in benchmarking large quantum devices with smaller ones.
+Our experiments on the IBM quantum devices demonstrate a significant improvement of the simulation accuracy over direct simulation.